NomadicSasquatch/NomadicSasquatch/README.md

   </summary>
   <ul>
     <li>An engaging, web-based visualiser for pathfinding algorithms, featuring user authentication, customizable wall patterns, and real-time maze generation</li>
-    <li>Users can register or log in to save up to three unique pattern “slots,” ensuring a personalized experience.
+    <li>Users can register or log in to save up to three unique pattern “slots,” ensuring a personalised experience.
 Guest users can still explore the visualiser with temporary patterns, which remain until the application is refreshed or closed</li>
   </ul>
 </details>
 <details>